 Instead of learning to ignore your feelings and mask your Emotional Affect to influence others, you become more genuine.
 You find out how to express empathy and emotions positively.
 You learn to accept and work with others with different points of view.

 What do you think?
-Are self-awareness practices are a better choice the EI tactics.
-It the opposite of EI.
-Rather than using our mind to manipulate others, it teaches us to make decisions that consider the wellness and fairness of other people and the environment.
+Are self-awareness practices a better choice than EI tactics?
+It is the opposite of EI.
+Rather than using our minds to manipulate others, it teaches us to make decisions that consider the wellness and fairness of other people and the environment.
 The choice is yours.